 Lahaye also suggests in his book that the antichrist could be of Jewish descent.
 In light of the prophecy from Jacob in Genesis 49:17, which says the tribe of Dan will be like a serpent in the last days, we should not rule it out.
 However, it is probable that the false prophet of the beast could fulfill this prophecy about Dan instead.
 This is because the false prophet will arise out of the land, a type of Israel (Revelation 13:11), and the antichrist will arise out of the sea, a type for the Gentile nations (Revelation 13:1).

 To me, it makes sense that the antichrist will be of the bloodline of Abraham, but come from the line of Ishmael, a Gentile.
 God did not bless Ishmael, but cursed him to be a wild donkey of a man.
 As we know today, Ishmael's descendants are still cursed and being led by Satan against God's chosen people.

-If the antichrist is from a country included in all the Gentile kingdoms, this would literally fulfill Revelation 13:1, where the beast will come from all seven heads or kingdoms:
+If the antichrist is from a country included in all seven Gentile nations who exiled people of Israel, this would literally fulfill Revelation 13:1, where the beast will come from all seven heads or kingdoms:

 6. Roman Empire

 And then there was Esau.
 Why did God say that He hated Esau?
 I believe it was because he married two Canaanite women and a daughter of Ishmael (Genesis 28).
 Interestingly, Noah cursed Canaan back in Genesis 9:25 for the sin of his father Ham.
 Ham, Canaan, Ishmael, and Esau are then all tied together in disobedience to God, and have all been cursed.
 Satan has used their offspring, the Arab Muslims, as enemies and a continual stumbling block to God's chosen people, under the umbrella of Islam.